gramps-project/gramps-web-api/README.md

 # Gramps Web API

-This project provides a RESTful web API to query (and, in the future also manipulate) a [Gramps](https://gramps-project.org) family tree database.
+This project provides a RESTful web API to query and manipulate a [Gramps](https://gramps-project.org) family tree database.
 It can serve e.g. as backend for a web app.

 ## API documentation